 - A longer probationary period of up to 12 months may be appropriate for roles where a longer period of time is needed to assess competence in the role.

 - If the contract is less than six months, the probationary period is generally the length of the contract.

 - The probationary period for continuing academic staff is generally two years, however in some instances may be one or three years, depending on the position and/or research objectives.

 - The minimum length of the probationary period for academic staff is one year.

 - The maximum length of the probationary period for academic staff is three years.

 - The probationary period for academic staff on a fixed-term contract that is less than two years is generally the length of the contract.

 The University may consider a request to extend the probationary period, where a period of approved leave greater than four weeks is taken during the probationary period, and an assessment of performance cannot be made.
-This must be approved by the Executive Dean or Head of Office and the Director, Human Resources.
+This must be approved by the Executive Dean or Head of Office and the Vice-President, Human Resources.